azad25/admin-ai/README.md

 - React with TypeScript
 - Vite for build tooling
 - Three.js for 3D visualizations
-- WebSocket for real-time updates
+- Socket.IO Client for WebSocket communication
 - Material-UI components
+- Redux for state management

 ### Backend
 - Node.js with TypeScript
+- Express.js for API endpoints
+- Socket.IO for WebSocket server
 - PostgreSQL database
-- Redis for caching
+- Redis for caching and session management
+- Bull for job queues and background processing
-- Kafka for event streaming
+- TypeORM for database operations
-- WebSocket server

 ## Project Structure